jjdblast/bigdata-pipeline_wiki/Environment-README.md

 ### Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
 * The optimized Hadoop libraries specific to this OS and Hardware have not been installed
 * Ignore this

+### WARN ObjectStore: Version information not found in metastore. hive.metastore.schema.verification is not enabled so recording the schema version 1.2.0
+* This warning appears to indicate a problem with the Hive Metastore
+* I assure you that the Hive Metastore is running properly
+* Ignore this

+### WARN ObjectStore: Failed to get database default, returning NoSuchObjectException
+* Haven't bothered to track this warning down
+* It doesn't affect anything
+* Ignore this

 ## Notebooks